FAIR Textile Odor and Storage-History Triage

 • Use the textile specialists in the FAIR directory if no conservator-first warning signs remain and the file appears ready for textile appraisal routing.

 • If a textile still smells smoky or musty, should I try to deodorize it before taking photos?
 Usually no. Photograph and note the textile as found first.
-Ozone, sprays, powders, airing out, or washing can change the evidence packet before FAIR decides whether the file is stable enough for direct appraisal routing.
+Ozone, sprays, powders, airing, or washing can change the evidence before FAIR decides whether direct appraisal routing is reasonable.

 • Does old smoke exposure automatically mean a conservator must see the textile first?
 Not always.
 FAIR distinguishes old exposure history from present handling risk.
 If the current packet shows stable handling and no active residue transfer, direct appraisal routing may still be possible.